ChainSafe/web3.js-plugin-tokens/README.md

-web3-tokens
+@chainsafe/web3-plugin-tokens
 ===========

-is a web3.js version 4 plugin that gives you Contract instances for the most common token standards including at least ERC20, ERC721 and ERC1155.
+> Many thanks to [PeterTheOne](https://github.com/PeterTheOne) for developing initial version at EthPrague.

+is a plugin that extends web3.js with additional methods to interact with common token interfaces (ERC20, ERC721, ERC1155...)

 Uses `@openzeppelin/contracts` as a source of contract abi files and does contract type inferance like https://github.com/web3/web3-contract-types-example .